cymonegates/adhs-essence-api-request/README.md

 Context: Syndromic surveillance is a public health strategy used to, in near- real time, detect and monitor health events in a community using healthcare facility visit data.
 In partnership with local and state jurisdictions, the Centers for Disease Control and Prevention (CDC) have made syndromic surveillance data available through a program called the National Syndromic Surveillance Program (NSSP).
 The NSSP hosts the cloud-based BioSense Platform, a secure integrated electronic health information system with analytic tools including the Electronic Surveillance System for the Early Notification of Community-Based Epidemics (ESSENCE).
 These tools enable users to rapidly collect, evaluate, share, and store syndromic surveillance data.
 Access is restricted to those public health and partner organizations that require access to perform their job duties.

 # Instructions
-Each R script is named with its purpose in mind.
+Each R script is named with its purpose.

 # Notes and Considerations
 You must be an authorized BioSense Platform users for these R scripts to work.